 Artist Statement

-I have formed strong relationships with plants and landscapes and I paint the things that I know.
+I have lifelong relationships with plants and landscapes and I paint the things that I know.
 These landscapes have been what I take solace in and what I have the most experience with.
 This is a cornerstone of my artistic foundation, particularly as a self-taught artist.

 You made the heavens, the highest heavens, and all their host, the earth and everything upon it, the seas and everything in them.
 You keep them all alive.